autonity/tiber-challenge/README.md

-# tibernet-challenge
+# Autonity Tiber Challenge

-GitHub repository for the Autonity Tibernet Challenge.
+GitHub repository for the Autonity Tiber Challenge.

-## Use-case Testing Starter Kit

-Example code for the Use-case Testing activity of the Tiber Challange can be found in the [`starter_kit`](./starter_kit/) directory.
+Example code for the Use-case Testing activity of the Tiber Challange.

 Participants can earn points by running the script as-is, but in order to get awarded with a higher score it is recommended to modify and optimize the code.